CodeoNordic/just-another-calendar/documentation/event-filters.md

 are looking for.
 Event filters allow the user to only display the events they want, based on developer-defined criteria.

+Each filter requires criteria for which events should be affected by it.

+> If an event isn't included in any filter, it will still be shown.

-Each time a filter is clicked, the filter will either use `filterId` from the events, do a call to the `onEventFilterChange` script defined in the [config scriptnames](./script-names.md), or from the `script` value from the filter.
-The priority goes `script` > `onEventFilterChange` > `_filter` > `filterId`.
+Each time a filter is clicked, the filter will use one of the following values to determine if an event is included in the filter:
+- `script` - Runs a FileMaker script.
+Falls back to the `onEventFilterChange` script, if defined in [`scriptNames`](./script-names.md)
+- `id` - ID of the filter.
+Checks an event's `filterId` field, which can be a string, or an array of strings
+- `eval` - JavaScript code which returns a boolean determining whether or not an event is included in the filter
+- `_filter` - [`_filter`](./_filter.md) object determining whether or not an event is included in the filter

 Filters can also have an `enabled` value.
-This value tells the calendar whether or not the filter is currently switched on.
+This value tells the calendar whether or not the filter is currently switched on. (defaults to true)

 A `locked` value controls whether or not the user can turn this filter on/off, indicated by a padlock icon for locked filters.
 This can be used to temporarily